tewha/tewha.net/_posts/2014/2014-09-12-defending-facebook.md

 But remember this app is replacing a website.
 All of this data would be sent to a website from a web browser anyway.
 For a company replacing a web browser, building in analytics like this probably seems an obvious choice.

+Going back to my question: Does it matter if Facebook (to use one of the examples from the CBC article) knows which way you hold the phone when you type?
+No, of course not.

 ## Memory representation

 Zdziarski also makes a point about how credit cards are stored in memory.